top of page

 Using Out of Network Benefits

 You do have an alternative to using insurance.
 Depending on your insurance plan you may be eligible for partial reimbursement for out of pocket expenses.
-Depending on your plan benefits, the annual cost of treatment could be reduced significantly by submitting superbills.
+Based on your plan benefits, the annual cost of treatment could be reduced significantly by submitting superbills and getting reimbursed by your insurance plan.

 Private Pay Rates